r-hub/blog/content/post/2023-01-23-code-switch-escape-hatch-test/index.md

 </div>

 How to choose between escape hatches and mocking?
 On the one hand, mocking feels tidier as the code does not need to be modified for the tests.
 On the other hand, mocking can very quickly get cumbersome and hard to reason about (what function has been replaced? where?) -- for you now, for you in a few days, for external collaborators; that could make your codebase harder to work with.

 In summary, you can pick whichever strategy you want, but don't be afraid to choose the simpler pattern.

 ## Conclusion

 In this post we presented a solution where, to simplify testing, you add an escape hatch to your code.
 It might feel a bit like cheating but can sometimes be useful!
 Do you use this pattern?
 Do you have other testing "tricks" to report?

-[^1]: You can choose to use either the [`withr::with_`](https://withr.r-lib.org/reference/with_.html) or [`withr::local_`](https://withr.r-lib.org/reference/with_.html) functions.
-Note that the [`withr::with_`](https://withr.r-lib.org/reference/with_.html) functions will take up more space and add more nesting, though.